frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

 Our Lady leads us to her Son, who has a special love for the sick.
 Christ went around the place doing good and healing all.

 He loved to heal people.
-While He didn't heal the whole world, He did heal an awful lot of people.
+He didn't heal the whole world, but He did heal an awful lot of people.

 We see how Christ reaches out to them.
 We can also see in the people we know, elderly or sick, that Christ is there in this person.
 "Whenever